Lowry02/Computer-Vision/Report.md

 ### Task 5 - Comparing the estimated R,t pairs

-In this task it is requested to compare the extrinsics parameter previously got with the ones given by Professor, by computing the rotation matrix from frame <b>A</b> to frame <b>B</b> and the norm of the  corresponding angle of rotation:
+In this task it is requested to compare the extrinsics parameter previously got with the ones given by Professor, by computing the rotation matrix from frame <b>A</b> to frame <b>B</b> and the norm of the  corresponding angle of rotation.
+Notice that, since **.yaml** files are scaled in **meters**, while ours in **millimeters**, we needed to multiply by a factor of 1000 the t vector:

 ```python
 R_errors = []